aerogear-attic/aerogear-digger-java-client/releasing.md

 ## Testing by releasing snapshots

-You can test if things work correctly by releasing a snapshot.
+The release process can be tested by releasing a snapshot.

-This tests two things:
+This tests two steps:
 * upload to the Nexus repository works
 * your GPG settings are working and you are able to sign the artifacts